matthewlong29/PareAndFlourish_Site/_posts/professional-development/2017-01-23-mens-reaction-inequality-workforce.md

   </div>
 </div>

-It’s arrogant to assume that all men are unaware of workplace inequality.
-We asked five men to provide us with their reactions to the <a href="{{site.url}}/professional-development/inequality-in-workforce/">stories</a>:
+It’s unfair to assume that all men are unaware of workplace inequality.
+So, we asked five men to provide us with their reactions to the <a href="{{site.url}}/professional-development/inequality-in-workforce/">stories</a>:

 <p class="indent">Matt L., 26</p>